United-States-GitHub/thelegislature/README.md

 The Congress of the United States serves two distinct purposes that overlap: local representation to the federal government of a congressional district by representatives and a state's at-large representation to the federal government by senators.

-Most incumbents seek re-election, and their historical likelihood of winning subsequent elections exceeds 90 percent.[9]
+Most incumbents seek re-election, and their historical likelihood of winning subsequent elections exceeds 90 percent.

-The historical records of the House of Representatives and the Senate are maintained by the Center for Legislative Archives, which is a part of the National Archives and Records Administration.[10]
+The historical records of the House of Representatives and the Senate are maintained by the Center for Legislative Archives, which is a part of the National Archives and Records Administration.

 Congress is directly responsible for the governing of the District of Columbia, the current seat of the federal government.